 (3) Every dentist who holds a certificate under subrule (1) authorising him to practice a specialty shall confine his practice to the specialty and shall not practise in partnership or association with any dentist other than a dentist who holds a certificate authorising him to practice in the same specialty unless he has applied for and obtained the permission in writing of the Board so to do.

-(4) For the purpose of this rule, the term “specialty” means any dental work in endodontics, oral and maxillofacial surgery, orthodontics, paediatric dentistry, periodontics or prosthodontics.
+(4) For the purpose of this rule, the term “specialty” means any dental work in endodontics, oral surgery, oral and maxillofacial surgery, orthodontics, paediatric dentistry, periodontics or prosthodontics.

 (5) A certificate authorising a dentist to refer to himself as an oral surgeon that was granted by the Board under subrule (1) before the coming into operation of the Dental Board Amendment Rules (No. 2) 1995 1 shall be taken to authorise the dentist to refer to himself as an oral and maxillofacial surgeon.

 [Rule 23 inserted in Gazette 4 May 1979 p.
 1145-6; amended in Gazette 5 Dec 1986 p.
 4461-2; 25 Jun 1993 p.
 3075; 23 Feb 1996 p.
 656; 28 Aug 2001 p.
-4798.]
+4798; 13 Jun 2008 p.
+2518.]

 Part VII — Examinations generally